biolab/orange3-educational/doc/widgets/gradientdescent.rst

 .. figure:: images/gradient-descent1.png

 We performs step of the algorithm with pressing **Step** button.
-When we get bored with clicking we can finish steping with press on **Run** button.
+When we get bored with clicking we can finish stepping with press on **Run** button.

 .. figure:: images/gradient-descent2.png